 While the user interacts with an advertisement, your app continues to receive events.
 Once the user finishes the advertising action, control returns to your app.
 However, if your app receives an event that requires the user’s immediate attention, your app can programmatically cancel the advertisement to restore its user interface.
 Your app should only cancel advertising when it urgently needs the user’s attention.
 Frequently canceling advertisements can reduce the revenue generated by your app.
 It may also affect the inventory of advertisements that are offered to your app.

 Validate Your iAd Support Before Releasing Your App

 When you build and run your app in Xcode, iAd automatically serves test advertisements to your app.
 You should confirm that your app properly supports the guidelines and recommendations found in this programming guide as well as those found in the iOS Human Interface Guidelines.

 This guide assumes you know how to program in Objective-C. iAd uses views and view controllers to display advertisements, so you should be familiar with view programming and the use of view controllers to manage your user interface.
 To learn more about view programming, see View Programming Guide for iOS.
 To learn more about view controllers, see View Controller Programming Guide for iOS.

 As a result of a user tapping an ad, iAd may move your app into the background to launch another app.
 You should be familiar with the multitasking behavior introduced in iOS 4.0.
-See iOS App Programming Guide.
+See App Programming Guide for iOS.

 For sample code that demonstrates how to use banner ads, see iAdSuite.